 Page 2 Control Module This is the underside of the main 4’ module.
-You can see the
+You can see the control

-the panel, so there is no need for a leg for the control panel.
+panel, so there is no need for a leg for the control panel.
 Also note the

 large plugs for the power bus joining the sections together, and the patch